Exabyte-io/documentation/docs/entities-general/actions/overview.md

 # [Sharing](/collaboration/sharing/ui.md)

-Entities can finally be shared with other Exabyte users, or made to be publicly visible on the world wide web, by following [these instructions](/collaboration/sharing/ui.md).
+Entities can finally be shared with other Exabyte users, or made publicly visible on the world wide web, by following [these instructions](/collaboration/sharing/ui.md).